 Also, feel free to get in touch if you have any questions after reading – drop me an email at firstname.lastname@example.org – always happy to help.

 - What is menopause?

-- Nutrition – what to eat to support your body
+- Nutrition – what to eat to support your body through menopause and beyond

-- Supplements that can help
+- Supplements that can help in perimenopause and menopause

 - Exercise – the best things to do for health, fitness, strength, weight loss and bone density

 - Dealing with hot flushes and night sweats

 - How to improve sleep

 - Can you lose weight during menopause?

 This graphic is a quick summary of some of the points we’ll be diving further into.